Learning disentangled representation for classical models: Abstract

 \section{Abstract}

 Finding disentangled representation plays a predominant role in the success of modern deep learning applications, but the results lack a straightforward explanation.
-Here we apply the information bottleneck method to find as an example the disentangled low-dimensional representation of the Ising model.
-Our results reveal a deep connection between the disentangled features and the physical order parameters of the model.
-The widely-used Bernoulli decoder is found to be learning a mean-field Hamiltonian at fixed temperature, which motivates us to propose a modified architecture $\beta^2$-VAE to enforce thermal fluctuations in the learned samples under generation.
-Our framework may be extended to other more complex models to reveal potential connection between their order parameters and disentangled low-dimensional representations.
+Here we apply the information bottleneck method and its $\beta$-VAE implementation to find the disentangled low-dimensional representation of classical models.
+For the Ising model, our results reveal a deep connection between the disentangled features and the physical order parameters, and the widely-used Bernoulli decoder is found to be learning a mean-field Hamiltonian at fixed temperature.
+This analogy motivates us to extend the application of $\beta$-VAE to more complex classical models with non-binary variables using different decoder neural network and propose a modified architecture $\beta^2$-VAE to enforce thermal fluctuations in generated samples.
+Our work provides a way to design novel physics-informed algorithm that can yield learned features in potential correspondence with real physical properties.